jaimiles23/Multiplication-Medley/README.md

 }
 ```

-2. **Stored as a session attribute**.
+1. **Stored as a session attribute**.

 The `wrong_quest_by_date` dictionary is stored as session attribute level and is _not_ assigned to a player profile.
-Thus, during Custom Practice the `wrong_quest_by_date` does not distinguish players.
+Thus, Custom Practice does not distinguish the `wrong_quest_by_date` between players.
 This can be fixed by storing the `wrong_quest_by_date` dictionary as an instance attribute of the player class.

 ### Create, change, and delete user profiles
 Currently, users are only prompted to create a user profile during the initial launch of the skill.
 There are no options to change between profiles, delete existing profiles, or corresponding help menus for creating a new profile.
-These are features that need to be built into the user_profile library.
+These features need to be implemented in the user_profile library.